 Space prevents the newsletter covering all of what I have been doing over the past month.
 However, hopefully it provides a flavour of some of the local issues I have taken up as well as my actions in Parliament.
-You’ll find updates on North Worcestershire Golf Club, local government funding and other issues.
+You’ll find updates on Northfield Leisure Centre, the Windrush Generation and other issues.
 As ever, please do not hesitate to get in touch with me on these or any other issues.